Structure Your New Life as a Working Dad in a Way That Advances Yourself as a Parent and a Professional.

 Q: How much does the course cost, and what methods of payment do you accept?

-A: Joining one of the scheduled sessions of the 4-week, 20-lesson course costs $99 through Feb.
-28, 2018.
-After that the course price will be $129.
+A: Joining one of the scheduled sessions of the 3-week (+ 1 bonus week!), 20-lesson course costs $129.
 All major credit cards are accepted for payment through the Ruzuku course website using Stripe (like PayPal, only easier to use!).